Planet Hunters: Discoveries

 So far, over 12 million observations have been analyzed.
 Out of those, 34 candidate planets had been found as of July 2012.
 In October 2012 it was announced that two volunteers from the Planet Hunters initiative had discovered a novel Neptune-like planet which is part of a four star double binary system, orbiting one of the pairs of stars while the other pair of stars orbits at a distance of around 1000 AU.
 This is the first planet discovered to have a stable orbit in such a complex stellar environment.
 The system is located 7200 light years away, and the new planet has been designated PH1b, short for Planet Hunters 1 b.

 Yellow indicates a circumbinary planet.
 Light green indicates planet orbiting around one star in a multiple star system.
 Light blue indicates host stars with a planetary system consisting of two or more planets.
 Values for the host stars are acquired via SIMBAD and otherwise are cited.
 The apparent magnitude represents the V magnitude.

 Community TESS Object of Interest

 Planet Hunters TESS (PHT) publishes Community TESS Object of Interest (CTOI) at ExoFOP, which can be promoted into a TESS Object of Interest (TOI).
 Of the 151 CTOIs submitted by Planet Hunters researchers, 81 were promoted to TOIs (as of September 2022).
-The following exoplanets first submitted as PHT CTOIs were later researched by other teams (some examples): TOI 1759 b, TOI 1899 b, TOI 2180 b and TOI 4562 b.
+The following exoplanets first submitted as PHT CTOIs were later researched by other teams (some examples): TOI-1759 b, TOI-1899 b, TOI-2180 b, TOI-4562 b and HD 148193 b (TOI-1836).